 And which will it be?
 A Rift-like device or a pair of AR smartglasses?
-There's plenty of evidence to suggest good money should be on augmented or mixed reality smart spectacles sooner rather than later.
+Don't rule out an iPhone VR viewer in the next few years.
+But there's now plenty of evidence to suggest good money should be on augmented/mixed reality smart spectacles sooner rather than later.

 What do you want to see from Apple?
 AR specs or a VR headset?

 Wareable may get a commission